Fynn93/CornelsenTools/README.md

 > This is a WIP!
 > More content will come soon™!

-This is a tool to help you with Cornelsen e-books
+This is a tool to help you with Cornelsen Unterrichtsmanager e-books
 It can currently decrypt and encrypt files

 ## How to install